Marmaris, Aquarium Bay

 One of the popular and frequently used sites for Blue voyage is Serce.
 This lovely town has an amazing sheltered harbor, and this is the reason for the pristine clear waters.
-The area is steeped in ancient history and many of the local finds are now housed in Bodrum’s underwater archelogy museum.
+The area is steeped in ancient history and many of the local finds are now housed in Bodrum’s underwater archeology museum.

 Just sailing into Serce is an experience worth waiting for, and along the way, many amazing and memorable views are provided.
 Nearby Serce are the ancient towns of Kirkkuylar and Sidilli, in which you will find over 40 cisterns that provided fresh water to the inhabitants of this area.

 Luxury gulet cruises Turkey continues with Bozburun.
 Bozburun is a lovely small town 45kms west of Marmaris.
 It is home to a small but modern marina and the town is famous for its shipbuilding industry.
-This is where some of the worlds finest wooden boats and Gulets are fabricated.
-This is a quite port town, and the way to reach it is as picturesque as the town itself.
+This is where some of the world’s finest wooden boats and Gulets are fabricated.
+This is a quiet port town, and the way to reach it is as picturesque as the town itself.

 Selimiye Bay, Orhaniye Bay, Emel Sayin Bay)

 The tomb has been a guide for shipping for centuries.
-Selimiye offers a lighthouse, theater and monastery as well as its pristine waters and amazing local cuisine.
+Selimiye offers a lighthouse, theater, and monastery as well as its pristine waters and amazing local cuisine.
 The village is a farming town as well, and the local produce is collected and served alongside the freshly caught seafood.
 All prepared and provided alongside a great local wine.